 Cuba was exactly what I thought it would be.
-A beautiful island rich with mountains, ocean ,rivers and music.
+A beautiful island rich with mountains, ocean, rivers, and music.
 It has the city life in Havana and the country life throughout.
-It was like walking back in time with the older cars, everyone actually sitting at a restaurants and speaking to one another without the use of smart phones.
+It was like walking back in time with the older cars, everyone actually sitting in a restaurant and speaking to one another without the use of smartphones.
 Our Explorica guide was a local resident who made us feel so welcomed in her country.
 It was an experience of a lifetime and I hope to go back again someday.

 - Kathy McKinnley

 "I kept hearing from everyone how much studying abroad in Salzburg was going to change my life, and while I believed them and knew it would, I was shocked by the things that had the biggest impact on me.
 The sounds, smells, and laughs I experienced in Austria will forever be a part of me and I can't wait to go back."